Summer Doctoral Seminar

 All Ph.D. students interested in being exposed to leading communication research and theory are encouraged to apply.
 Most expenses for accepted candidates will be paid or reimbursed by the Department of Communication at Wayne State University.
 Covered expenses for domestic students include airfare, lodging and meals, and course materials.
 An opening reception and other social events will give participants an opportunity to get to know each other and exchange ideas.
 A small group of doctoral students will be selected to join this unique program.

-To apply: Send curriculum vitae, a 250-word statement that outlines how attending the workshop will further your academic career, and support letter from academic advisor to:
+To apply: By March 1, 2015 send your curriculum vitae, a 500-word statement that outlines how attending the workshop will further your academic career, and a support letter from academic advisor to:

 Department of Communication